How gentle movement can overcome mind gremlins, limiting beliefs and emotional issues

 These videos are for educational purposes only.

-The following video is an intro workshop pilot that covers the basics of the EAST Method.
+The following video is a recording of the intro workshop pilot that covers the basics of the EAST Method.

 In this video, we start with a warm up then explore the first 3 elements of the EAST Method: Exercise, Awareness, Somatic Awareness/Sensing.
 We cover just 5 movements in the basic routine used.